William Hewett (Lord Mayor): Alderman and Sheriff of London

 Augustine Hynde, slightly junior to Hewett, became Master of the Company in August 1545 and was chosen alderman in April 1546.
 Tolous, who should have been the first Clothworker Lord Mayor, died in 1548, as the Company Hall and Parlour at Mincing Lane were rebuilding.
-If Hewett was reluctant to accept civic office, Edward's accession might have encouraged him: but when, after a year as Auditor to the City, he was elected for the Vintry ward in September 1550, he at first refused to serve and was committed to the Newgate until he accepted.
+If Hewett was reluctant to accept civic office, Edward VI's accession might have encouraged him: but when, after a year as Auditor to the City, he was elected for the Vintry ward in September 1550, he at first refused to serve and was committed to the Newgate until he accepted.
 This sat uncomfortably with the Company's former promise of duty, to which it owed its position among the Twelve.
 Hynde, a busy alderman, was by then (with Richard Turke and William Blackwell) an efficient Trustee for the City in the matter of the chantry lands and estates, and became Sheriff at Michaelmas 1550.

 William Hewett was among the Merchant Adventurers and Merchants of the Staple summoned by the Duke of Northumberland to sign the Letters Patent for the Limitation of the Crown, as the succession to King Edward was planned.
 The King died on 6 July and Queen Jane was proclaimed on the 10th.
 The distinguished former Mayor Sir Ralph Warren, alderman for Candlewick ward, died on the following day, and was buried on the 16th.
 William Hewett transferred from Vintry ward and was sworn for Candlewick on 18 July.
-On the following day Queen Mary was proclaimed.
+On the following day Queen Mary I was proclaimed.
 John Crymes, former Master of the Clothworkers, having successfully pleaded age and infirmity, another, John Machell (Master 1547–48), who had served as City Auditor for two years, was chosen and sworn alderman for Vintry ward on 20 July.
 On 23 July Thomas Offley was named by the Mayor Sir George Barne to serve as Sheriff for the coming year, and on 1 August Thomas Lodge (then in Flanders), not yet an alderman, was chosen by the Commons to serve with him.
 On 3 August the Mayor and aldermen welcomed Queen Mary to London at Smithfield Bars and presented to her the sceptre.